 - Conservation of resources and sustainable development: The city of Zurich is using the digital transformation to improve environmental quality and to achieve the 2000 watt society.

-- Innovation and agile developments: Smart City Zurich promotes the agility of the city with a view to accelerated technological change.
+- Innovation and agile developments: Smart City Zurich supports the agility of the city with a view to accelerated technological change.
 Innovative approaches are tested in experimental open spaces, in pilot projects or LivingLabs.
 Promising solutions are recognized early and can be implemented.

-Next years of Zuerich Smart City strategy
+Next years of Smart City Zurich strategy

 Promoting innovation and improvement of administration

-Cooperation with the City representatives
+Cooperation with the Smart City Zurich representatives

-Kickstart Accelerator: The innovation program brings startups, companies, and the public sector together.
+Kickstart Accelerator.
+The innovation program brings startups, companies, and the public sector together.
 Smart City forms a thematic complex in which startups develop solutions for urban challenges.

-Hackathons: Within a defined framework, various groups from home and abroad work out innovative solutions to specific questions of the city.
+Hackathons.
+Within a defined framework, various groups from home and abroad work out innovative solutions to specific questions of the city.